-38 years of age, Malaysian, Male Group Managing Director
+39 years of age, Malaysian, Male Group Managing Director Member of Risk Management Committee

 Dato' Chan Say Hwa is the Group Managing Director of the Company.
 He is mainly responsible for our Group's overall strategy and development of our Group's overall vision.
 In addition, he oversees the development of our sales and marketing strategies and the implementation of sales plans and marketing of products to existing and new customers, the Company's growth, quality assurance, policy and strategy as well as monitoring the Company's overall profitability and also in charge of the production technology innovation and product's research and development.

-He joined Hiap Huat Chemicals Sdn Bhd ("HHC") in year 2000 as the Factory Operation Supervisor.
+He joined Hiap Huat Chemicals Sdn Bhd in year 2000 as the Factory Operation Supervisor.
 He was then promoted to Factory Manager in year 2002 and subsequently became the General Manager in year 2004.
 In 9 December 2009, he was appointed to the Board as Director of Hiap Huat and later became the Group Managing Director at the end of the same year.
 He has more than 15 years of experience in the recycling business mainly involved in manufacturing, marketing and general management.

-He does not hold any positions in any Board Committees of the Company and he does not hold directorships in any other public companies.
+He does not hold directorships in any other public companies.
 He is the husband of Datin Chow Pui Ling and son of Soo Kit Lin and Chan Ban Hin, both the major shareholders of the Company.
 He has no conflict of interest with the Company and has not committed any offences within the past five (5) years other than traffic offences, if any.